Ps4lmmy/Settting-up-a-virtual-home-lab/Walkthrough-for-windows-virtual-machine.md

 <img src="Folder/New-VM.jpg">

-I am going to specify a name of "MyVM" and 2048 MB (2gb) of RAM then I will click Create.
+I am going to specify a name of "MyVM" and 2048 MB (2gb) of RAM then i will click Create.

 <img src="Folder/New-Vm2.jpg">